leanprover-community/logic_and_proof/classical_reasoning.rst

     end

 The principle is known as the law of the excluded middle because it says that a proposition ``A`` is either true or false;
 there is no middle ground.
-As a result, the theorem is named ``em`` in the Lean library.
+Abbreviating this name, the theorem is named ``em`` in the Lean library.
 For any proposition ``A``, ``em A`` denotes a proof of ``A ∨ ¬ A``, and you are free to use it any time ``Classical`` is open: